JosephGleason/holbertonschool-zero_day/README.md

-My first repo has been updated thanks to collaboration
+My first repo has been further updated